apache/shardingsphere/document/current/content/features/orchestration/supported-registry-repo.en.md

 ## Zookeeper

-Please use Zookeeper 3.4.6 and above.
-Please reference [official website](https://zookeeper.apache.org/).
+Please use Zookeeper 3.4.6 and above, and refer to [official website](https://zookeeper.apache.org/).

 ## Etcd

-Please use Etcd V3 and above.
-Please reference [official website](https://coreos.com/etcd/docs/latest).
+Please use Etcd V3 and above, and refer to [official website](https://coreos.com/etcd/docs/latest).

 ## SPI